swang2016/dune-lt/README.md

 - Accepts query parameters if the Dune query is [parameterized](https://docs.dune.com/web-app/query-editor/parameters)
 - Extract and load data incrementally using replication keys

 The heavy lifting is done by `dlt` and [`spice`](https://github.com/paradigmxyz/spice), a Python package released by the Paradigm team to interact with the Dune REST API.
-Spice handles execution of the queries and fetching the results as well as pagination.I merely wrapped it in a `dlt` source, so all credit goes to the `dlt` and `spice` teams!
+Spice handles execution of the queries and fetching the results as well as pagination.
+I merely wrapped calls with the spice API in a `dlt` source, so all credit goes to the `dlt` and `spice` teams!

 ## Installation